momentum-mod/docs/_posts/entities/2021-01-06-trigger_momentum_setspeed.md

 A [trigger](https://developer.valvesoftware.com/wiki/Triggers){:target="blank"} for setting the speed of the player in a particular axis or direction.
-If you want to change the player's velocity, use a [push trigger](/entity/trigger_momentum_push/) insetad.
+If you want to change the player's velocity, use a [push trigger](/entity/trigger_momentum_push/) instead.
 If you want send the player in a specific direction, use a [catapult](/entity/trigger_momentum_catapult/) instead.